-- the progress, costs and results of our ongoing clinical trials of losmapimod and FTX-6058; - additional planned clinical trials, such as our planned Phase 1b clinical trial of FTX-6058 in select hemoglobinopathies, including βthalassemia, and plans for the Phase 3 clinical trial of losmapimod for the treatment of FSHD; - the scope, progress, costs and results of discovery research, preclinical development, laboratory testing and clinical trials for our current product candidates in additional indications or for any future product candidates that we may pursue; - the impact of the ongoing COVID-19 pandemic on our business and operations; - the number of and development requirements for other product candidates that we pursue; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to enter into contract manufacturing arrangements for supply of active pharmaceutical ingredient, or API, and manufacture of our product candidates and the terms of such arrangements; - the success of our collaborations with Acceleron and MyoKardia; - our ability to establish and maintain additional strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment or receipt of milestones, royalties and other collaboration-based revenues, if any; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - the amount and timing of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; and - o the extent to which we acquire or in-license other products, product candidates, technologies or data referencing rights.
+- the progress, costs and results of our ongoing clinical trials of losmapimod and FTX-6058, including REACH, the Phase 3 clinical trial of losmapimod for the treatment of FSHD, which enrolled its first patient in June 2022; - additional planned clinical trials, such as our planned Phase 1b clinical trial of FTX-6058 in select hemoglobinopathies, including β-thalassemia, and plans for the Phase 3 clinical trial of losmapimod for the treatment of FSHD; - the scope, progress, costs and results of discovery research, preclinical development, laboratory testing and clinical trials for our current product candidates in additional indications or for any future product candidates that we may pursue; - the impact of the ongoing COVID-19 pandemic on our business and operations; - the number of and development requirements for other product candidates that we pursue; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to enter into contract manufacturing arrangements for supply of active pharmaceutical ingredient, or API, and manufacture of our product candidates and the terms of such arrangements; - the success of our collaboration with MyoKardia; - our ability to establish and maintain additional strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment or receipt of milestones, royalties and other collaboration-based revenues, if any; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - the amount and timing of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval;

+- the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other products, product candidates, technologies or data referencing rights.

-As of March 31, 2022, we had cash, cash equivalents, and marketable securities of approximately \$195.1 million.
-We believe that our cash, cash equivalents, and marketable securities as of March 31, 2022 will enable us to fund our operating expenses and capital expenditure requirements into 2024.
+As of June 30, 2022, we had cash, cash equivalents, and marketable securities of approximately \$169.0 million.
+We believe that our cash, cash equivalents, and marketable securities as of June 30, 2022 will enable us to fund our operating expenses and capital expenditure requirements into mid-2024.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect.